 To update or remove an existing request, the AF invokes an Nnef_AMInfluence_Update or Nnef_AMInfluence_Delete service operation providing the corresponding AF Transaction Id.

-The AF requested network slice replacement is only applicable for single UE.
+The AF requested Network slice replacement in the "AM influence information" data includes a pair (Replaced S-NSSAI, Alternative S-NSSAI), or, in the case when AF does not have information about the Replaced S-NSSAI and Alternative S-NSSAI, a pair (Replaced-AF-Service-Identifier, Alternative-AF-Service-Identifier).
+If the AF requests the termination of a replacement, the information also includes an AF requested network slice replacement termination indication The AF requested network slice replacement is only applicable for single UE.

 3b.
 The NEF stores, updates, or removes the policy data of step 3a in the UDR, having translated any External Group Identifier to an Internal Group Identifier and any GPSI to a SUPI.